Procurement playbook - How to drive custom deals on Azure Marketplace

 There are certain limitations to be aware of:

-• The Azure Marketplace doesn't possess its own role-based access control (RBAC) system for purchases.
+Azure Marketplace doesn't possess its own role-based access control (RBAC) system for purchases.
 Instead, the RBAC operates at the subscription level, meaning anyone with subscription owner/contributor permissions can make purchases in the marketplace.

-If your organization adheres to specific procurement policies and procedures, these procedures should be managed externally to the Azure portal.
+If your organization adheres to specific procurement policies and procedures, these procedures should be managed externally to Azure portal.
 Examples of the procedures include: identifying who authorizes purchases, establishing approval hierarchies, and determining who executes the purchase.

 The Private Marketplace offers a degree of control over individual purchases by enabling products on an on-demand basis.
-Once all procedural approvals have been granted, the marketplace administrator can make a product available for purchase.
+Once all procedural approvals are granted, the marketplace administrator can make a product available for purchase.
 Once the purchase is completed, the product is then removed from the Private Marketplace, remaining unavailable until the next purchase request is made.

 Financial transactions in Azure billing aren't started when you accept a private offer.
 To finalize the deal, a purchase (full product deployment and activation) must occur.